cryptomator/cloud-access-swift/Tests/CryptomatorCloudAccessIntegrationTests/README.md

 }
 ```

-#### OneDrive
+#### Microsoft Graph

-To get the secrets for OneDrive, it is necessary to extract them from the keychain after a successful login.
-The following method may help you to extract the OneDrive secrets from the keychain:
+The easiest way to get the secrets for Microsoft Graph is to use OneDrive.
+It is necessary to extract them from the keychain after a successful login.
+The following method may help you to extract the Microsoft Graph secrets from the keychain:

 ```swift
 func extractOneDriveSecretsFromKeychain() {